yochaigal/cairn/wip/2e/downtime.md

 # Downtime

-Between game sessions, players may utilize the following procedures to improve a skill, research a question, follow-up on a lead, build a relationship, and more.
+Between game sessions, players may utilize the following procedures to research a question, follow-up on a lead, improve a skill, build a relationship, or even boast of their exploits.
 This may not always be possible if the PC is not in a safe space, or while **Healing**.

-## Overview

-- A player articulates a particular goal as well as exactly _how_ they intend to achieve it.
-- The Warden then provides 1-5 **Milestones** that the player can tick off as they progress towards their goal.
-The Warden _may_ provide the player with multiple _choices_, each with their own unique **Milestones**.
-Most **Milestones** will come at a cost: overcoming an obstacle, spending a resource, traveling a great distance, time, etc. Some may deliver their own unique benefits as well.
-- The player attempts to complete as many **milestones** as they like, provided they can meet the cost.
-A PC may make a WIL save to soften a cost, or even eliminate it entirely.
-On a fail they make _no_ progress, and the Warden describes any potential fallout.
-New milestones may be added, or the goal may need to be abandoned entirely.

-> Events that occur during a regular session of play may change the stakes of these activities by adding or removing costs, **Milestones**, or even entire goals.
-Conversely, events that occur as a result of these procedures may impact the events of a play session! **Milestones** that directly endanger the life of a character should occur during a regular play session.

-## Costs
+## Downtime Actions

-The following are typical costs.
-This list is in no way exhaustive.
+### Research a Question

+A character answers a single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.
+To take this action the player must have a clearly formulated **question** they'd like to answer, and a **source** of knowledge in the game world that their character can interact with.

+#### Questions

+A player must be able to formulate a specific question.
+Some examples:
+- "Where can I find the **Lost Temple of East Nipoor**?"
+- "Who in **Fortune City** might know how to crack an ancient vault?"
+- "Where can I find the cure to **curly sickness**?"

+#### Sources

+A **Source** is a person, place, faction, or entity that holds either a part or whole answer that the character seeks.
+The PC _must_ have some knowledge of or connection to the **Source** in order to engage with it.
+Some example **Sources**:
+- **Kewr the Mouth**, a frequent contact for the **Conclave of Merchants**.
+Despite their excellent relationship with this faction, asking for help in an illicit activity might come at a high cost.
+- A **Woodwise** who makes his home deep in the **Forest of Knives**.
+The party encountered him in an earlier expedition, and the encounter did not end well.
+Still, he is said to know the nature of every herb and their healing properties.
+- The **Temple of Puppets**, a nomadic circus troupe who have travelled the known and unknown lands.
+The party assisted one of their members during the **Rain of Fire**, when even the creatures of the Wood were were preparing to flee their homes.
+If anyone has heard of forgotten places, it's them.

+Engaging with a **Source** often comes at a cost.
+If the character cannot pay the cost, they will have to find some other way to answer their question.
+A few examples of costs:
-- **Time**: The most common cost.
-Counted in days or weeks.
-Typical for travel, training, study, etc.
+- **Time**: Counted in hours, days or weeks.
+Typical for travel, waiting, effort, etc.
 - **Gold**: Direct payment of gold from a character's inventory.
 - **Resources**: Non-monetary costs, such as material goods, specific common items, and so on.
 - **Reputation**: Betting on a character's reknown, personality, presence, social connections, etc.
 - **Loss**: Offering something specific and unique.
 A finger, a soul, a **Relic**, etc.

-## Downtime Actions

-### Research

-A character answers a single question about a bit of lost or forgotten lore, the location of a lost item, the whereabouts of an important NPC, and so on.

 #### Example: Finding a lost Relic